JT8D-17/XLua-Utils-for-X-Plane/README.md

 # XLuaUtils for X-Plane 11

 This is a collection of scripts and utilities for X-Plane's [XLua plugin](https://github.com/X-Plane/XLua), implemented as a cohesive companion utility.
-XLuaUtils extend XLua's capabiltities to demonstrate interaction with X-Plane's C API by means of [LuaJIT](https://luajit.org/)'s [Foreign Function Interface](https://luajit.org/ext_ffi.html) (FFI).
+XLua Utils extends XLua's capabilities for demonstrating interaction with X-Plane's C API by means of [LuaJIT](https://luajit.org/)'s [Foreign Function Interface](https://luajit.org/ext_ffi.html) (FFI).
 It can be installed and used in any X-Plane 11 aircraft

-It implements wrappers for
+It also implements wrappers for some paths, logging, notifications, dataref interaction and debug information, which can help aircraft developers during development of XLua scripts.

+The persistence and noise-cancelling headset modules, as well as some minor ones, are aimed at end users who seek to get more out of an aircraft.

 &nbsp;